hulvdan/cookier/TASKS_HULVDAN.md

-x added dev sprites for explosive bullet + smg x exlosion: particle x exlosion: damages enemies
+x added dev sprites for explosive bullet + smg x exlosion: particle x exlosion: damages enemies x exlosion: chance, can turn off on contact / on travel end

+* exlosion: don't create if
-* exlosion: chance
+* exlosion: show info about it in SMG (weapon stats)
 * exlosion: damage scalings
+* exlosion: stats: % Explosion Damage: Increases or decreases the damage of Explosions
+* exlosion: stats: % Explosion Size: Increases or decreases the size of Explosions
 * exlosion: make sorting work
-* stats: % Explosion Damage: Increases or decreases the damage of Explosions
-* stats: % Explosion Size: Increases or decreases the size of Explosions
+* exlosion:
+* exlosion:
+* exlosion:
 * think about boss
   + shoots oooo oooo oooo rows of projectiles like in brotato?
   + what would cookie-boss do?